-Inside your course, you can access the course gradebook on the navigation bar.
+Inside your course, you can open the course gradebook from the navigation bar.
 Select the Gradebook icon to access all the coursework that's specific to the course you're in.

 The gradebook is populated with students when they're enrolled in your course.
 You can grade coursework, manage items, and post grades from two views:

 Doesn't seem familiar?
 Jump to the "Original" help about grading functions.

 The Gradable Items list is your default view of the course gradebook.
 You can view all the coursework you've assigned and your grading progress.
 You can also access the management functions.

 You can switch to the Students tab to view an overall picture of each student’s engagement.

 Determine your view.
 Change from list view to the student grid view.